Deep Reinforcement Learning for Wireless Scheduling in Distributed Networked Control: Distributed WNCS with Shared Wireless Resource

 The $N$-plant WNCS has $N$ uplinks and $N$ downlinks sharing $M$ frequencies.
 Each frequency can be occupied by at most one link, and each link can be allocated to at most one frequency at a time.
 Let $a_{m,k} \in \{-N,\dots, 0, \dots, N\}$ denote the allocated link to frequency $m$ at time $k$, where $a_{m,k} = i'$ means the frequency is allocated to $|i'|$-th plant, where $i'>0$ and $<0$ indicate for uplink and downlink, respectively, and $i'=0$ denotes that the frequency channel is idle.

 The packet transmissions of each link are modeled as i.i.d.\ packet dropout processes.
-Unlike most of the existing works wherein transmission scheduling of WNCSs assumes that different node transmissions at the same frequency channel have the same packet drop probability \cite{LEONG2020108759}, we here consider a more practical scenario by taking into account the spatial diversity of different transmission nodes -- each frequency has different dropout probabilities for different uplink and downlink transmissions.
+Unlike most of the existing works wherein transmission scheduling of WNCSs assumes that transmissions from different nodes on the same frequency channel have the same packet drop probability \cite{LEONG2020108759}, we here consider a more practical scenario by taking into account the spatial diversity of different transmission nodes -- each frequency has different dropout probabilities for different uplink and downlink transmissions.
 The packet success probabilities of the uplink and downlink of plant $i$ at frequency $m$ are given by $\xi^s_{m,i}$ and $\xi^c_{m,i}$, respectively, where

 The packet success probabilities can be estimated by the controller based on standard channel estimation techniques~\cite{tse2005fundamentals,CSI}, and are utilized by the MDP and DRL-based solutions in Section~\ref{sec:MDP} and Section~\ref{sec:RL}.